GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 Receiver General for Canada
 _________________________________________________________________________________________

 Government–wide Chart of Accounts - 2015-2016
 Chapter 7- Object codes - Summary

 _________________________________________________________________________________________

 Updated : 2017-04-07

-Page 1of 55

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

 Table of contents
-Table of contents
-7.1Introduction
+7.1 	Introduction
-7.1.1Object Classification Structure
+7.1.1 	Object Classification Structure
-7.2Object codes Summary for 2015-2016
+7.2 	Object codes Summary for 2015-2016
 A Objects of expenditure
 B Objects for revenue
-C Objects for Assets, Liabilities and Other transactions Appendix A - Release notes in date order - Object codes for 2015-2016 Appendix A - Release notes in code order - Object codes for 2015-2016 7.4List of pay entitlement codes for 2015–2016
+C Objects for Assets, Liabilities and Other transactions Appendix A - Release notes in date order - Object codes for 2015-2016 Appendix A - Release notes in code order - Object codes for 2015-2016 7.4 	List of pay entitlement codes for 2015–2016

-Page 2of 55

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

-Page 3of 55

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

-7.1Introduction
+7.1 	Introduction

-This chapter provides information on the object code classification and includes in Section 7.2of this chapter the list of Object Codes as follows:
+This chapter provides information on the object code classification and includes in Section 7.2 	of this chapter the list of Object Codes as follows:
-Objects of Expenditure;
+- Objects of Expenditure;
-Objects for Revenue; and
+- Objects for Revenue; and
-Objects for Assets, Liabilities and Other Transactions.
+- Objects for Assets, Liabilities and Other Transactions.

 The object classification is a field of the government-wide coding block that identifies the type of goods or services acquired, the transfer payments made, the source of revenue or the cause of increases or decreases in assets and liabilities.

 The object information provides:
-A method for classifying and coding transactions to permit the reporting of information about the nature of transactions in the Estimates and in the Public Accounts;
+- A method for classifying and coding transactions to permit the reporting of information about the nature of transactions in the Estimates and in the Public Accounts;
-A standard classification of transactions for internal departmental analysis and central management purposes; and
+- A standard classification of transactions for internal departmental analysis and central management purposes; and
-The basis used by Statistics Canada to determine and report more accurately the impact of government revenues and expenditures on the rest of the economy.
+- The basis used by Statistics Canada to determine and report more accurately the impact of government revenues and expenditures on the rest of the economy.

 In addition, the object coding provides a repository of government-wide information, which can be used by central agencies without requiring departments and agencies to respond to numerous individual requests.

-7.1.1Object Classification Structure
+7.1.1 	Object Classification Structure

 To accommodate the need for various degrees of detail, other levels of object classification are used.
 In descending order of aggregation after categories and standard objects, there are reporting objects and economic, source and class objects.

 Categories (The first digit)

 This is the highest level of object aggregation.
 There are mainly eleven categories in the lists of Objects and are as follows:
-Objects of Expenditure comprise 4categories, which are Services, Goods, Land, Buildings and Works, Transfer Payments and Other Expenditures.
+- Objects of Expenditure comprise 4 	categories, which are Services, Goods, Land, Buildings and Works, Transfer Payments and Other Expenditures.
-Objects for Revenue comprise 2categories, which are Tax Revenue and Other Revenue.
+- Objects for Revenue comprise 2 	categories, which are Tax Revenue and Other Revenue.
 Tax Revenue consists of an object for Tax Revenues and Other Revenue is identified such as Rights and Privileges, Leases, Sales of Goods and Products, Services, Return on Investments and Miscellaneous Other Revenue.
-Objects for assets, liabilities and other transactions comprise 5categories, which are Assets, Liabilities, Other, Accumulated Deficit and Identification of Partnering Department for Interdepartmental Settlement Transactions.
+- Objects for assets, liabilities and other transactions comprise 5 	categories, which are Assets, Liabilities, Other, Accumulated Deficit and Identification of Partnering Department for Interdepartmental Settlement Transactions.

-Standard objects (01to 12)
-Page 4of 55

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

 Standard objects are the highest level of object classification used for parliamentary and management purposes, and are used to report information in the Estimates and Public Accounts.
 They apply to expenditures only.
-(See Section 7.1.4for a brief explanation of each Standard Object as presented in the Estimates).
+(See Section 7.1.4 	for a brief explanation of each Standard Object as presented in the Estimates).
 The allocation of the categories by standard object is as follows:

 Category 0– Services includes the following Standard Objects:
-01.
-02.
-03.
-04.
-05.
-06.

-Personnel;
+01. Personnel;
-Transportation and communications;
+02. Transportation and communications;
-Information;
+03. Information;
-Professional and Special Services;
+04. Professional and Special Services;
-Rentals;
+05. Rentals;
-Repair and Maintenance.
+06. Repair and Maintenance.

 Category 1– Goods, Land, Buildings and Works includes the following Standard
 Objects:

 07. Utilities, Materials and Supplies;
 08. Acquisition of Land, Buildings, and Works;
 09. Acquisition of Machinery and Equipment.

 Category 2– Transfer payments include the following Standard Object:
 10. Transfer Payments.

 Category 3– Other expenditures include the following Standard Objects:
 11. Public Debt Charges;
 12. Other Subsidies and Payments.

 Sub-categories (The first two digits)

 Sub-categories are a primary breakdown of each category.
 In many cases, they are the same as the standard objects.

 Reporting objects (The first three digits)

 Reporting objects are a sub-division of sub-categories, which are used for central management purposes.

-Economic, source and class objects (The four digits) Economic, source and class objects are the lowest levels of object classification u s e d f o r g o v e r n m e n t - w i d e r e p o r t i n g p u r p o s e s .
+Economic, source and class objects (The four digits)

+Economic, source and class objects are the lowest levels of object classification used for government - wide reporting purposes.
 Economic objects apply to expenditures only and measure the impact of government transactions on the economy.
 The expenditures are classified according to the type of resources (goods and services) acquired or the transfer payments made.
 Source objects identify the origin of a receipt and apply to tax revenue and other revenue.
-Class o b j e c t s identify the causes of increases or decreases to financial claims or obligations.
+Class objects identify the causes of increases or decreases to financial claims or obligations.
 As most departments or agencies require more detail, transactions may be classified by departmental line object in the departmental system.
-To permit the consolidation and comparison of information from all departments, the line Page 5of 55
+To permit the consolidation and comparison of information from all departments, the line objects must be aligned with the objects prescribed in Section 7.2.

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

-objects must be aligned with the objects prescribed in Section 7.2.

-7.1.2Maintenance of Object Codes
+7.1.2 	Maintenance of Object Codes

 List of Objects
-The object codes that are to be recorded for expenditures, revenue, assets, liabilities, and other transactions are listed on the Government-wide Chart of Accounts (GWCOA) Web site as section 7.2of this chapter.
+The object codes that are to be recorded for expenditures, revenue, assets, liabilities, and other transactions are listed on the Government-wide Chart of Accounts (GWCOA) Web site as section 7.2 	of this chapter.
 The list is updated regularly to include all changes made to the object codes.

 List of descriptions
 Interpretation and analysis of financial information require the classification and coding of transactions to be correctly and consistently applied.